 NH Carlton Amsterdam

-I’ve shared a bit about the restaurant and bar at Morgan and Mees in my previous post.
-The restaurant and bar are part of the boutique hotel located in a renovated historic building, and which opened just last year in 2015.
+If you're looking for where to stay in Amsterdam that's more on the boutique end, check out Morgan and Mees.
+I've shared a bit about the restaurant and bar at Morgan and Mees in my previous post.
+The hotel itself is located in a renovated historic building which opened in 2015.

 I fell in love with the exterior of the building: the red brick, the arches, the classic font.
 And then I stepped inside, and immediately fell in love with the inside, too.